Mastering Firecrawl Search Endpoint: Web Search and Data Extraction in One API Call

 - Response time is more important than search quality

-- Your use case doesnโt require intelligent tool selection
+- Your use case doesn't require runtime tool selection

-For complex research workflows, competitive intelligence, or AI training data collection, the agent approach provides significant value.
+For deep research for AI agents, competitive intelligence, or AI training data collection, the agent approach provides significant value.

 Setting up the development environment